MattBixley/eri-support-docs/docs/File_Systems/Scratch_Autodelete_Old_Data.md

 please {% include "partials/support_request.html" %} so that we
 can discuss your data storage options with you.

-## I have research data on nobackup that I can't store in my project directory or at my institution right now.
+## I have research data on scratch that I can't store in my project directory or at my institution right now.
 What should I do?

+Projects are intended for active/ongoing work whereas Datasets are to enable collaboration on, sharing of, and reference to research data.
+A single research activity/project might require both a Project and one or more Datasets on the eResearch Infrastructure.
+At the end of a research activity, a final step might involve turning the Project into a Dataset for archive.

+A Dataset will include a dataset directory only, no scratch storage, no computing/analysis resources.
+Datasets have an owner/custodian and a team of contributors, where each member of the team will have full access to the contents of the dataset’s storage.
+Datasets also have read-only access, either to a defined group of individuals or for all AgResearch users.

-Please {% include "partials/support_request.html" %} without delay
+Please {% include "partials/support_request.html" %} if you need a Dataset to store your research data.
-so we can discuss your short- and medium-term data storage needs.